vetelko/termbar/readme.md

 script running in terminal window.

-On the following image is white Termbar (xterm) showing some info usefull for me e.g number of ssh sessions running.
+On the following image is white Termbar (xterm) showing some info useful for me e.g number of ssh sessions running.
 It is very simple example, the possibilities are endless, you can output anything into termbar.